Nathan Cooper (Canadian politician)

-Nathan Matthew Cooper MLAAB (born 1980) is a Canadian politician who was elected in the 2015 and 2019 Alberta general elections to represent the electoral district of Olds-Didsbury-Three Hills in the 29th and 30th Alberta Legislatures.
+Nathan Matthew Cooper MLAAB (born April 18, 1980) is a Canadian politician who was elected in the 2015, 2019, and 2023 Alberta general elections to represent the electoral district of Olds-Didsbury-Three Hills in the 29th, 30th, and 31st Alberta Legislatures.
 Cooper was a municipal councillor in Carstairs, Alberta prior to being elected to the Legislative Assembly.
 Cooper also served as Chief of Staff to the Wildrose Official Opposition caucus.

 On July 24, 2017, Cooper was elected interim leader of the new United Conservative Party caucus, becoming the Leader of the Opposition in that process.
 On that same date, he and his interim leadership team nominally assumed the leaderships of the two parties that merged to form the UCP, the Progressive Conservatives and Wildrose.
 At the time, Alberta electoral law did not allow parties to formally merge.
 On 28 October 2017, Cooper's tenure as interim leader ended when former PC leader Jason Kenney was elected as the UCP's first full-time leader.

-Cooper was elected to serve as the Speaker of the Legislative Assembly of Alberta on May 21, 2019.
+Cooper was first elected to serve as the Speaker of the Legislative Assembly of Alberta on May 21, 2019.
+He was reelected Speaker on June 20, 2023.

+On May 7, 2025 Cooper announced he would resign as MLA and Speaker of the House and move to a new job as Alberta's representative in Washington beginning in June 2025.